 Cooper says UK ‘ready to act’ after Trump tells Nato to down Russian planes

-Foreign Secretary Yvette Cooper has said the UK is “ready to act” after Donald Trump urged Nato countries to shoot down intruding Russian planes.
+Yvette Cooper has vowed Britain stands “ready to act” after Donald Trump urged Nato countries to shoot down intruding Russian planes.

-Ms Cooper criticised Moscow for its “provocative and reckless” violations of Nato air space in recent weeks during a speech to the United Nations.
+The foreign secretary criticised Moscow for its “provocative and reckless” violations of Nato airspace in recent weeks during a speech to the United Nations.

 It came as Mr Trump said Ukraine can win back all territory it has lost to Russia – a dramatic shift from his previous call on Kyiv to make concessions.

-Ms Cooper told the United Nations Security Council meeting on Tuesday: “Ukraine’s security is our security, and all of us depend on upholding the UN Charter.
+Ms Cooper told the UN Security Council meeting on Tuesday: “Ukraine’s security is our security, and all of us depend on upholding the UN Charter.

 “Russia’s actions seek to undermine democracy, secure conflict and spread instability far beyond Europe’s borders.